-Information on the pertinent DOJ definition of conferences and the rules applicable to this award appears in the DOJ Grants Financial Guide (currently, as section 3.10 of "Postaward Requirements" in the "DOJ Grants Financial Guide, effective December 2017" accessible at: https://ojp.gov/financialguide/DOJ/pdfs/DOJ_FinancialGuide.pdf).
+Information on the pertinent DOJ definition of conferences and the rules applicable to this award appears in the DOJ Grants Financial Guide (currently, as section 3.10 of "Postaward Requirements" in the "DOJ Grants Financial Guide, accessible at: https://ojp.gov/financialguide/DOJ/index.htm

-10. Requirement for data on performance and effectiveness under the award of activities under this award.
+10. Requirement for data on performance and effectiveness under the award

+The Grantee acknowledges and agrees to comply with any request related to the BSCC's requirement to collect and maintain data that measure the performance and effectiveness of activities under this award.
 The data must be provided to OJP in the manner (including within the timeframes) specified by OJP in the program solicitation or other applicable written guidance.
-Data collection supports compliance with the Government Performance and Results Act (GPRA) and the GPRA Modernization Act, and other applicable laws.
+Data collection supports compliance with the Government Performance and Results Act (GPRA) and the GPRA Modernization Act of 2010, and other applicable laws.